-Letting go after chronic illness doesn’t always feel like a big moment.
+Letting go after chronic illness doesn’t always happen all at once.
 Sometimes it happens in small shifts – a hesitation before making plans, a pause before answering a message, or a growing awareness that the life once lived no longer fits.

 This shift can feel confusing.
 It isn’t about giving up or lowering standards.
 It’s about beginning to care for life as it is now, instead of chasing what used to be.